Hunting for a way to make a difference?

 Many families have no dependable source of protein in their diets.
 Venison provides that protein and is also low in fat.
 Through the Mississippi Hunter's Harvest Program, Mississippi sportsmen can provide this much needed dietary component to needy Mississippians.

 The Participating Processors & The Mississippi Food Network distributes donated venison through a network of local and statewide member churches and non-profit organizations throughout the state.

 By doing their part to help people in need and manage the resource.

 PROCESSORS WIN by getting advertising and positive feedback for their involvement.

 MISSISSIPPI FAMILIES WIN by receiving a valuable source of protein.

 Pitch in a Pound

-Hunters can choose to donate a pound or two of ground venison when they pick up their processed order.
+Hunters can choose to donate a pound or two of ground venison at the time of pick-up.
 Participating processors will take donations and store them until distributed by the Mississippi Food Network.

 A field dressed or quartered deer may be donated by a hunter with the hunter agreeing to pay the venison processing fee.

-A field dressed or quartered deer may be donated with the processing fees paid through the Mississippi Hunter’s Harvest Program.
+A deer may be donated and the processing fee can be paid through the Hunter’s Harvest program.
 Funding for this method of donation is raised through grants, businesses, and personal contributions.